AdaCore/training_material/courses/spark_for_ada_programmers/100_advanced_proof/03-loops.rst

 * A :dfn:`loop variant` is a special assertion

   - Placed inside loops
-  - Executed specially at runtime
+  - Executed specially at run-time
   - Interpreted specially in proof

 |